About the Program

 After attending the live seminar, students must complete the online assessment and program evaluation in order to receive credit.

-This part of the program includes a 12-hours of ACPE continuing education for pharmacists.
 This fully online, self-paced educational program that focuses on the following areas: review of point-of-care testing, testing, treating, and managing nonchronic health conditions, and implementing and entering a test and treat protocol with a supervising physician.
 The 12-hour, self-paced, on-demand program is composed of the four modules listed below.
 The program also includes a final assessment that requires the learner to pass with a score of at least 70%.

 This part of the program includes 8-hour s of ACPE continuing education for pharmacists.
 This live seminar will include practical hands-on training and the learner will be expected to demonstrate techniques for the following diagnostic tests: throat swab, oral fluid collection, nasal swab, and finger stick testing